 Less than an hour after President Trump took the oath of office Friday, protesters thronged to Boston Common to denounce him, surging in the evening toward City Hall, where they briefly clashed with some of his supporters.

-Angelina Carbini held up a small white sign during an afternoon demonstration that reflected her despair: “You won.
+Angelina Carbinicq held up a small white sign during an afternoon demonstration that reflected her despair: “You won.
 We lost.
 Please don’t destroy us.”

 The 43-year-old from Arlington had left work shortly after the inauguration to join scores of protesters after seeing a Facebook post about the demonstration.
 Those protesters later joined hundreds of others in Dewey Square, before marching back to Boston Common, where the crowds swelled.

 “Like a lot of people who didn’t vote for Trump, I’m scared of his radical, inconsistent ideas,” Carbini said.
 “What’s worse is that he’s now a crazy man with power.”